sqrew/tunes/book/src/comparisons.md

 - Production stability
 - Framework-agnostic design

 **Can you live code with Tunes?** Not really.
 Rust requires compilation.
-Use TidalCycles or Sonic Pi for that.
+We use hot-reloading to loop but it's not a perfect solution.
+Use TidalCycles or Sonic Pi or Strudel for a real live coding experience.

 **Can you build games with TidalCycles?** Technically yes, but it's not designed for it.
 Tunes is.